Why study abroad in Tanzania?

 - Learn marine and terrestrial field methodologies on Unguja and Pemba islands.

-- Study the sustainability of coral reefs, coastal forests, and vulnerable fauna and flora.
+- Study conservation and the sustainability of coral reefs, coastal forests, and vulnerable fauna, including hawksbill sea turtles and the Zanzibar red colobus monkey.

-- Observe rare and endangered wildlife, such as whale sharks and coconut crabs.
+- Observe rare and endangered wildlife, such as the Pemba sunbird and coconut crabs.

 Previous college-level coursework and/or background in environmental studies, ecology, biology, wildlife conservation, the blue economy, or related fields or topics, as assessed by SIT.
 Swimming and snorkeling proficiency is strongly recommended.